taskcluster/passwordstore-garbage/README.md

 # TaskCluster Passwords

-**NOTE** This is currently full of garbage secrets.
-Don't put anything important here, yet.
+> **NOTE** This is currently full of garbage secrets.
+Don't put anything
+> important here, yet.
+When everyone is able to read and write secrets here, we
+> will move this to a private git repository and add the real secrets.

 This repository contains passwords for the TaskCluster team.
 It is designed to be used with the [passwordstore](https://www.passwordstore.org/) utility,